 “Playing this game showed me just how unique each of us are with individual skills and certain parts of the game required skills that the other had.
 I learned that I am a really analytical thinker.
 I heard it a lot from my teachers but it’s another to see it really play out.”

 “Me and my group worked together by sharing each other’s ideas and trying them.
 We gave each other turns to try different things.
 Playing this game taught me that I actually have some patience.”

 “Solving a puzzle in the game relates to solving a problem in the real world because you have to go through steps to solve it, the things you solve could be real problems that need to be solved.
 Also because you could use the ways you solved the puzzle to solve your real world problems.”

 “I found it very entertaining and mentally intensive.”

 “I thought the Breakout activity was very beneficial in applying our knowledge of literature while also exercising our brain to conclude and be like detectives: thinking quickly… We didn’t want any hints because we knew we would feel better getting to the conclusion without cheating our way to it.”

 Since the first try was a success, I also had my general ed English classes try breakouts over literary terms and also Macbeth.
 The results were the same.
 This is an engaging activity to use with students at any level!

-Our resourceful media specialist was fortunate to receive a grant from the South-Western City Schools Education Foundation to purchase the equipment, but before that, we made do with regular wood boxes and locks the staff donated.
+Our resourceful media specialist was fortunate to receive a grant from the South-Western City Schools Education Foundation to purchase the equipment.
 Breakout EDU has many free scenarios available.
 Our next step will be having the students create their own breakout games.
 The critical thinking skills necessary to plan the clues will take it to a higher level.
 I would strongly suggest trying it out with your students!